 Timber Lodge Café, Queen Elizabeth Olympic Park, Stratford

 The café blends into its natural surroundings and creates its own green energy using solar panels.
-Doubling up as a sleek, modern events space and community centre, it’s a social enterprise that creates jobs for disabled people and keeps the prices as low as possible.
+Doubling up as a sleek, modern events space and community centre, it’s a social enterprise that creates jobs for disabled people.
 In accordance with the government guidelines, food is low in fat, salt and sugar.
-You’ll find freshly made, seasonal dishes such as Mediterranean salads, hearty soups, healthy breakfasts, weekend brunches, baguette and bagel sandwiches, hot dishes, cakes, desserts, snacks and milkshakes.
+You’ll find freshly made, seasonal dishes such as Mediterranean salads, hearty soups, breakfasts, weekend brunches, baguette and bagel sandwiches, hot dishes, cakes, desserts, snacks and milkshakes.
 Enjoy these on the terrace outside with free activity sheets for children, or buy picnic boxes to takeaway.
 Ingredients are mostly sourced from small local shops and market traders.

 The Lido Café, Bar & Restaurant, Brockwell Park, Herne Hill

 This smart Modern British restaurant is housed in the grounds of the wonderful art deco, Grade II listed Brockwell Lido, tucked away in a corner of the beautiful Brockwell Park.
 Located between Brixton, Dulwich and Herne Hill, the large park boasts ornamental ponds, formal flowerbeds, ancient walled herbaceous flower garden and a handsome 19th century clock tower.
-There’s a menu of breakfasts featuring smoked salmon with scrambled eggs, huevos rancheros and homemade granola.
-Posh beef and veggie burgers are lunchtime favourites alongside ever-changing soups and specials.
-There’s an all-European wine list, London-brewed craft beers and hot cocktails in winter.
+There’s an all-day menu of breakfasts featuring polenta scramble with mushrooms and spinach, buckwheat pancakes and spicy shakshuka.
 Some tables are set aside for walk-ins, otherwise booking is advisable.

 Kennington Park Café, Kennington Park

 One of the few arts and crafts cafés surviving in London, this characterful venue is located in the relatively small Kennington Park.
 It holds art and photography exhibitions by local artists, and is a great place for meeting friends.
 The park has a large variety of historic trees, formal flower beds, beautiful displays in the old English flower garden originally created in the 1930s, areas for wildlife, a nature trail for kids, children’s playground, sports facilities, and even a separate exercise area for dogs.
 Enjoy beautiful views over the park while nibbling on toasted sandwiches, salads, cakes and pastries.
-In cooler weather, there are hearty, freshly made soups and hot drinks. *Update: as of January 2018 the lease at Kennington Park Café is up for renewal and bids are being sought.
+In cooler weather, there are hearty, freshly made soups and hot drinks. *Update: as of May 2019, new leaseholders are making alterations to Kennington Park Café.
 This means the park is without a café for the time being*